 Showa Kinen Park – If you’d like to get away form the bustle of the city and enjoy a day in the nature, the Showa Kinen Park is worth the trip.
 It takes about 45min by train from Shinjuku.
 It is a massive park with countless types of trees and flowers where you can easily spend a whole afternoon.
 The Japanese Garden was the highlight for me.

 Jiyugaoka – This has to be one my favourite neighbourhoods to wander around aimlessly.
 It is a calm and sophisticated area where you can find fancy boutiques and quaint cafes.
 And it is only ten minutes by train from Shibuya!

 Aoyama – Aoyama is the home of high-fashion boutiques and art galleries and so visually enchanting.
 If you are a coffee lover, you’ll be overwhelmed by the amount of stylish cafes to choose from.
-My favourite pick has to be Cafe Kitsune, their yummy coffee and its Japanese-style interior make it a special treat.

 If you are in the Kyobashi area, definitely check out Celi Food Factory, it is a tiny shop selling super fresh choux cream puffs, pudding and financiers.
 The choux cream puff was one of the best I’ve ever tried.